junxit/us-congress-bills-111/metadata.md

 - Sen. Reid, Harry [D-NV] (R000146)

+## Committees (1)

+- House — Committee on House Administration

 ## Actions

 - 2009-10-01 — Introduced in Senate
 - 2009-10-01 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S10076; text as passed Senate: CR S10076; text of measure as introduced: CR S10069)
 - 2009-10-01 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S10076; text as passed Senate: CR S10076; text of measure as introduced: CR S10069)
+- 2009-10-05 — Message on Senate action sent to the House.
+- 2009-10-06 — Received in the House.
+- 2009-10-06 — Referred to the House Committee on House Administration.